i-xi-dev/bytes.es/README.md

 ```

 #### Other text encodings
-Any other encoding is not implemented.
-However, you can register the text encoding.
+You can register the text encoding.

 Example in Node.js
 ```javascript